DFE-Digital/terraform-modules/aks/storage_account/README.md

 - Nested items are not allowed to be public
 - Infrastructure encryption is enabled by default
 - All containers are created with private access (no anonymous access)
+- Blob versioning is disabled by default (can be enabled by setting to `true`)
 - Blob delete retention policy is disabled by default (can be enabled by setting a number of days)
 - Container delete retention policy is disabled by default (can be enabled by setting a number of days)
 - Last access time tracking for blobs is enabled by default